danyalprout/specs/specs/fjord/exec-engine.md

 We generated a dataset from two weeks of post-Ecotone transactions on Optimism Mainnet, as we found that was the most representative of performance across multiple chains and time periods.
 More details on the linear regression and datasets used can be found in this [repository](https://github.com/roberto-bayardo/compression-analysis/tree/main).

+### L1 Gas Usage Estimation

+The `L1GasUsed` property on the transaction receipt is updated to take into account the improvement in [compression estimation](./exec-engine.md#fees) accuracy.
+The value will be calculated by multiplying the `estiamtedSize` of the transaction from the above L1 cost formula by 16.
+The value of 16, assumes most of the bytes in the compressed data are non-zero.

+The `L1GasUsed` property will be deprecated.
+Due to it not accurately calculating the L1 gas used by a transaction.
+Users can continue to use the `L1Fee` field to retrieve the L1 fee for a given transaction.